beaulieuhugo97/htb-walkthroughs/Artificial.md

 Connection: keep-alive
 ```

-Once logged in, I also get a JWT token:
+Once logged in, I also get a `JWT token`:
 ```
 {
   "user_id": 7,